Skip to page content

 When can I try to get pregnant again?

-You will need to wait for a year after your pregnancy hormone (hCG) levels return to zero before trying to get pregnant again, regardless of what kind of treatment you have received.
-If you become pregnant before then, your hCG levels would rise and it would be impossible for your practitioner to know whether abnormal tissue was growing back.
-Therefore, we would advise you to use condoms until your test results are back to normal.
+If you become pregnant before your pregnancy hormone levels have returned to normal, they would rise and it would be difficult for your nurse/doctor to know whether abnormal tissue was growing back.
+Therefore, we would advise you to use condoms (or other forms of contraction) until your test results are back to normal.

 The team at Charing Cross Hospital will advise you not to use hormonal contraception until your pregnancy hormone levels are back to normal.